2110366-2566-2/EasyTask-All/README.md

 <br>

 ## Repository Locations
-Since the repo is created outside this organization.
-We will forward you to our repository location.
+Since the repo is created outside this organization, we will forward you to our repository location.

 <div align=center>